-(a) Written Motion.
-A motion must be in writing unless made during a hearing or trial.

-- (b) Grounds and Relief to be Stated.
+- (a) Written Motion.
+A motion must be in writing unless made during a hearing or trial. - (b) Grounds and Relief to be Stated.
 A motion filed in an adversary proceeding must contain a descriptive title of the motion in addition to the complete adversary caption.
+The caption must be substantially in compliance with the Caption for Use in Adversary Proceeding (Official Form 416D).

-The caption must conform to L.B.F.
-9004-3. - (c) Response.
+- (c) Response.
 The response to any motion must be filed and served within fourteen (14) days after service of the motion.
 If no response is timely filed, the motion may be deemed uncontested, and the court may dispose of the motion. - (d) Continuances.
 A request for continuance of a trial date must be made in conformity with L.B.R.
-9013-4. - (e) Hearing.
+9013-3. - (e) Hearing.
 Oral argument or hearing on a contested motion will be held only if requested by the court. - (f) Proposed Order.
 A proposed order of court as required under L.B.R.
-9013-1(b) must be filed as an attachment to any motion and other pleading requesting relief in accordance with the procedures set forth in the Miscellaneous Order 5:05-mp-50007 and the Administrative Procedures available on the court's website (www.pamb.uscourts.gov).
+9013-1(b) must be filed as an attachment to any motion and other pleading requesting relief in accordance with the procedures set forth in the Miscellaneous Order 5:05-mp-50007 and the Administrative Procedures available on the court's website (www.pamb.uscourts.gov). - Rule 7008-1 Statement of Consent to Final Orders or Judgment.
+In any adversary proceeding, each complaint, counterclaim, cross-claim, or third-party complaint must contain a statement that the pleader does or does not consent to the entry of final orders or judgment by the bankruptcy court. - Rule 7012-1 Statement of Consent to Final Orders or Judgment in Responsive Pleadings.
+In any adversary proceeding, each responsive pleading must contain a statement that the pleader does or does not consent to the entry of final orders or judgment by the bankruptcy court.